gigafluent/gigafluent.github.io/_posts/2024-03-15-jestgenie.md

 project_link_icon: 'link'
 project_link_text: 'jestgenie.app'
 description:
-    - Upload an image and let JestGenie generate funny captions with the help of AI.
+    - Upload an image and let this neat SwiftUI app generate funny captions with the help of GPT-4 Vision model from OpenAI.
-    - |
-      Technologies: SwiftUI, ChatGPT Vision
 ---